Detecting Hate Speech with GPT-3: Results

 \subsection{Zero-shot learning}

 }

-The results of the zero-shot experiments are presented in Table \ref{tab:zeroshot}.
-The model has 35 matches and 25 mismatches in the sexist category, and 23 matches and 37 mismatches in the racist category.
-The model performs better when identifying sexist comments compared with identifying racist comments.
-However, the overall ratio of matches and mismatches is 58:62.
-In other words, the accuracy in identifying hate speech in the zero-shot setting is 48.3 per cent.
+The overall results of the zero-shot experiments are presented in Table \ref{tab:zeroshot-summary}, and Appendix \ref{appendixbzeroshot} provides additional detail.
+Out of 6,000 classifications for each category, the model has 3,231 matches (true positives and negatives) and 2,691 mismatches (false positives and negatives) in the sexist category, and 3,463 matches and 2,504 mismatches in the racist category.
+In this setting, the model sometimes outputted responses that were neither ``yes'' nor ``no''.
+This occurred for 111 classifications, which were subsequently omitted from analysis.
+The model performs more accurately when identifying racist comments, with an average accuracy of 58 per cent (SE = 6.5), compared with identifying sexist comments, with an average accuracy of 55 per cent (SE = 5.2).
+In contrast, the F1 score for classification of sexist speech is slightly higher on average at 63 per cent (SE = 4.3), compared with an average of 58 per cent (SE = 6.7) for racist speech.
+The overall ratio of matches and mismatches is 6,694:5,195.
+In other words, the average accuracy in identifying hate speech in the zero-shot setting is 56 per cent (SE = 4.6).
+The model has an average F1 score of 70 per cent (SE = 5.7) in this setting.

 \hypertarget{one-shot-learning-1}{